Just Before The Dawn

 But, true love, unrequited love, is something that may never happen or you hope to find.
 Just Before the Dawn is a unique and very complex novel that introduces us to two characters that fell in love and will take the reader on their journey from the beginning until the end of their short, but magnificent romance.

-The author takes the reader of three separate journeys throughout this novel.
+The author takes the reader on three separate journeys throughout this novel.
 Beginning with Thomas and how his life with his wife Ellen came to a close and how he began his romance with Rebecca.
-The author recounts their many meetings, their dates and how they fell in love.
+The author recounts their many meetings, their dates, and how they fell in love.

 Thomas and Rebecca both seem to have a problem finding themselves.
 Thomas can’t seem to settle for one relationship and is constantly searching for more yet in his heart he seems torn between his feelings for Rebecca and another woman named Olivia.